 “Change takes time.
 But we are seeing teacher practice shift,” Kelley said.

 This shift in practice has led to concrete results related to Dodge City’s goal to support ELLs.
 Recently, the Dodge City ESOL and Diversity Director shared assessment data showing growth in speaking, listening, and reading skills for ELL students.

 “It’s steady, incremental growth, which is what we want to see,” Kelley said.

 Kelley believes that giving teachers tools to engage in meaningful self-reflection and coaching is a key piece of that growth.

 “When the Swivl Robot is in the classroom, it’s an objective observer,” Kelley said.
 “Teachers look at what they’re doing, and how their kids are responding.
 That’s more powerful than anyone coming in and saying ‘you should be doing this or that.’”

-Kelley looks forward to expanded use of Teams by Swivl for asynchronous discussion through time-stamped commenting, as a way to enrich face to face conversations with teachers.
+Kelley looks forward to expanded use of Teams by Swivl (now Reflectivity) for asynchronous discussion through time-stamped commenting, as a way to enrich face to face conversations with teachers.

 During a recent coaching session, Kelley observed the power of giving teachers tools to reflect on classroom video.
 While watching a video, the teacher saw how often she laughed with students and had fun moments with them during class.